ashish-ucsb/mnist-vgg16-keras/README.md

 # mnist-vgg16
-Simple implementation of VGG16 on MNIST Dataset.
+Simple implementation of VGG16 on MNIST Dataset using Keras.

 ### Dataset : MNIST